mattmakai/fullstackpython.com/content/pages/09-data/04-mysql.markdown

 * [28 Beginner's Tutorials for Learning about MySQL Databases](http://designm.ag/tutorials/28-beginners-tutorials-for-learning-about-mysql-databases/)
   is a curated collection on various introductory MySQL topics.

-* This tutorial shows how to install [MySQL on Ubuntu](http://www.cs.wcupa.edu/rkline/index/mysql-lin.html).

 * [A Basic MySQL Tutorial](https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial)
   doesn't have the most original title but it's a good walkthrough of your